SondreNilsen/Shiny.EQ5D/README.md

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

+ > We welcome free use, modification, and contributions.
+ > If you’d like to incorporate this software into a commercial product or service, please [get in touch](mailto:sondre.aa.nilsen@gmail.com).

 ------------------------------------------------------------------------

-*Created by Sondre Aasen Nilsen, Center for Patient-Reported Data, Haukeland University Hospital*
+*Created by Sondre Aasen Nilsen, on behalf of the Center for Patient-Reported Data, Haukeland University Hospital*